The Data Analyst Roadmap for Freshers: Your 6-Month Guide

 Where does Python fit for analysts?

 Think of it this way: SQL extracts data, BI tools present it, and Python handles everything in between that’s too complex for the others.
 It’s your power tool for serious data cleaning, transformation, and exploratory analysis.
-Your Python essentials:
+Understanding the SQL Python Tableau roadmap means knowing how these tools complement each other.

 • Setup: Get comfortable with Jupyter Notebooks for interactive analysis